Bullion stitches are beautiful. I have not had much occasion to use bullion stitches so I'm not that great at executing them.

 References

-Autumn 2022: Google ended its email subscription service last year.
+Summer 2024: Google ended its email subscription service in 2021.
 I believe I've found a replacement, but haven't had time to test it.
-Given current demands on my time.
-I won't be posting again until I have a replacement.
-(I have been stitching a little bit and look forward to sharing my newest projects when the subscription service is active again.)
+I have been stitching a little bit here and there and have some posts ready for when the email subscription is active again.
+Fingers crossed, I'll have time to rouse this blog out of its dormancy sometime this year.

 29 September 2017